 This decaf coffee was a long time coming.

 I keep a list of American roasters that offer decaf in their line-up.
 Why?
 Because even now, many don’t prioritize decaffeinating their beans.
-It’s a combination of a few different factors.
+It’s a combination of a few factors.
 Coffee is already a very intensive process.
 You have the planting, cultivation, and harvesting of coffee on the producer end.
 Then there’s processing the beans using methods ranging from natural to wet.
 Then you have to store them, ship them, then roast them before they even reach the consumer.

 Decaffeination is just another step in a pile of them.
 As much as it pains me to say, I can understand why the already strained coffee production line-up opts out.

 Merit Coffee Co. is one of the first roasters I ever wrote down in my list, catching my eye with their elegant packaging design and their commitment to high-quality, single-origin coffee.
 While they only have one decaf bag to their name, it’s one I was eager to try for its lovely sounding flavor profile.
-They’re one of the more expensive bags I’ve had to buy, too, and that’s on top of details like shipping and sales tax.
+They’re one of the more expensive single-origin decaf bags I’ve had to buy, too, and that’s on top of details like shipping and sales tax.

 Was it worth it?
 Let’s take a look:

-This coffee is produced with the ethyl acetate method — also known as the sugarcane method — and hails from my very favorite origin of Colombia.
+This single-origin decaf coffee is produced with the ethyl acetate method — also known as the sugarcane method — and hails from my very favorite origin of Colombia.
 Castillo and catacurra are the coffee bean varieties this time around.
 Unlike castillo, catacurra is a very sensitive Arabica variety that needs a more delicate hand than usual to offer good yields.

 It’s interesting I was still able to get this bag despite it being on my list for well over a year.
 That uncertainty is what you sign up for when you buy specialty (or near specialty) grade coffee most of the time: it’s not always available!
 Harvests only produce so much and even repeat harvests in the same location can taste different depending on the climate.